-Fig. 4: The macellum (Soprintendenza Archeologica del Molise)
+Fig. 5: The macellum (Soprintendenza Archeologica del Molise)

-3.4 The third steps of post-elaboration: the integration between the different output of survey campaign
+2.6 The integration between the different output of survey campaign

-In order for the laser and photogrammetric data to be integrated, RC converts each spherical scan into a cube, comprising six faces, called quadrics. which represent its in-plane development.
-The six quadrics, although analogous to photographic images, retain the geometric properties of the scans (scale and reference system), thus obviating the necessity for the markers typically required to georeference and scale photogrammetric data (Fig. 5).
+In order for the laser and photogrammetric data to be integrated, RC converts each spherical scan into a cube, comprising six faces, called quadrics, which represent its in-plane development.
+The quadrics, although six analogous to photographic images, retain the geometric properties of the scans (scale and reference system), thus obviating the necessity for the markers typically required to georeference and scale photogrammetric data (Fig. 6).

-Fig. 5: Tie points and quadric cloud visualisation
+Fig. 6: Tie points and quadric cloud visualisation

 This approach enables the production of metrically accurate and visually appealing results with a single tool.
 It is crucial to highlight that the search for homologous points between quadrics and frames necessitated the multiplication of the typical station points for a laser survey.
-This is because the optimal results are achieved when the surveyed points are also framed as perpendicularly as possible to the instrument.
-To illustrate, if a single scan is insufficient to fully describe an element, such as a 30-metre wall, six scans are required for the case study (Fig. 6).
+This is because the optimal results are achieved when the points are also framed surveyed as perpendicularly as possible to the instrument.
+To illustrate, if a single scan is insufficient to fully describe an element, such as a 30-metre wall, six scans are required for the case study (Fig. 7).